 A robotics company is out to score a big contract with the US military.
 Together with a rogue CIA official known only as Major (Neal McDonough, Project Blue Book, The 100), they perform a very illegal trial by combat.
 Four robots are dropped near the Vietnamese-Cambodian border to take out a triad drug operation.

 Unfortunately, things go wrong and a nearby village becomes collateral damage.
 Realizing a group of doctors has witnessed this the robots are ordered to eliminate them.
 What they don’t realize is that Mason (Brett Tutor), a former SEAL, was living in the village.
 And he’s still alive.

 Monsters of Man takes the first half-hour or so to set up.
 And there’s a fairly large number of characters to introduce.
 Apart from the Major, there’s a team of four on-site led by Boller ( Jose Rosete, Bad President, Battlefield 2025).
-There are six doctors including Jordan (Paul Haapaniemi, Break Even) and Wendy (Tatjana Marjanovic, Purgatory).
+There are six doctors including Jordan (Paul Haapaniemi, Break Even) and Wendy (Tatjana Marjanovic, Great White, Purgatory).